 Christopher Walsh is interested in genes that regulate the development and function of the human cerebral cortex.
-Mutations in these genes cause autism and epilepsy, as well as mental retardation and other learning disorders.
-Not only are these genes vital to the normal development of the cortex, but also many appear to have been altered evolutionarily to allow the unique aspects of the brain that underlie human cognitive abilities.
+Mutations in these genes cause autism and epilepsy, as well as intellectual disability and other learning disorders.
+Not only are these genes vital to the normal development of the cortex, but also some appear to have been altered evolutionarily to allow the unique aspects of the brain that underlie human cognitive abilities.

 What makes us human?
 It is the job of the human brain to change constantly in response to everything we learn.
 Yet it is ironically the genes that we inherit from our parents, and that our ancestors inherited from their ancestors, that reproducibly direct the development of a brain with this marvelous ability to change.
 It should be no surprise that mutations in the genes that construct our cerebral cortex, the seat of our highest cognitive functions, cause crippling consequences such as epilepsy, autism, and mental retardation or other learning disorders.
 Despite the recent advances in our understanding of the human genome, however, many genetic causes of these conditions remain unknown.
 Our lab is interested in identifying genes that direct the development of the cerebral cortex, not only because of their disease-related importance but also because they tell us about the normal development and evolution of our brain.